Micky-Ad/E-Commerce-Back-End/README.md

 # Features for the App
 -----------------------------------------------------------------------
 - The app uses a functional Express.js API.
--	MySQL is used for the database name, MySQL username, and MySQL password to an environment variable file.
+-	MySQL is used for the database.
+Username and password are saved in an environment variable file.
 - Connects to a database using Sequelize.
 - Uses schema and seed commands a development database is created and is seeded with test data.
 -	Users can enter npm start or nodemon at command line to invoke the application.